-Other progress in the village during this period came in the form of commencement of weekly stock sales (1883), the formation of the Camden Agricultural, Horticultural and Industrial (A. H and I) Society and the first Camden Show (1886), a drill hall which was to become Camden A. H and I Hall (1894), a new post and telegraph office (1898), the foundation of two weekly newspapers (Camden Times, 1879; Camden News, 1880) and the formation of a fire brigade (1900).
-(Willis 2008 (b); Atkinson 1988).
+Other progress in the village during this period included commencement of weekly stock sales (1883), the formation in 1885 of the Camden Agricultural, Horticultural and Industrial (A. H and I) Society, the first Camden Show (1886), building of a drill hall which was to become Camden A. H and I Hall (1894), a new post and telegraph office (1898), the foundation of two weekly newspapers (Camden Times, 1879; Camden News, 1880) and the formation of a fire brigade (1900) (Willis 2008 (b); Atkinson 1988).

-By the late nineteenth century the unique Arcadian nature of Camden as an English-style village surrounded by farmland with prominent vistas of the spire of St John's Church was inspiring reminiscences of its progress and history.
-These were published in the Camden Times, Camden News, Sydney Morning Herald and Town and Country Journal and in Samuel Hassall's In Old Australia (1902) as well as the unpublished reminiscences of Camden businessman Samuel Thompson (1905).
-In 1883 Martin, the Camden Clerk of Petty Sessions made the point in his (Camden Times) reminiscences that the history of several English counties had been written and that a similar venture was worthwhile for the Camden district.
-(Willis 2015 (f); Johnson 2012).

-The NSW rail line, extended in stages, reached Picton via Campbelltown on 1 July 1863, bypassing Camden.
-Camden was served by a railway connecting to Campbelltown from 1882 until the line closed on 1 January 1963.
+Also, Camden was first served by a railway connecting to Campbelltown from 1882 until the line closed on 1 January 1963.
+On 1 July 1863 the NSW rail line, extended in stages, had reached Menangle and Picton via Campbelltown, bypassing Camden.
 Camden's steam locomotive, affectionately known as 'Pansy', is on display at the New South Wales Transport Museum at Thirlmere.

 The railway station and goods yard were located on the north-eastern corner of the village.
-The terminus was originally located in Argyle Street between Edward and Elizabeth Streets but was relocated nearby to Edward Street in 1901.
-A carriage and siding are on display adjacent to Edward Street.
+The terminus was originally located in Argyle Street between Edward and Elizabeth Streets but was relocated nearby at Edward Street in 1901.
+A carriage and siding are on display adjacent to Edward

+Street.
 The stationmaster's house is in Elizabeth Street, and now operates as a restaurant.
 Traces of the original line's route that was elevated due to potential flooding of the Nepean River are still visible looking up Kirkham Lane from Camden Valley Way.